 Map Sharepoint as a drive

-ExpanDrive is a special type Sharepoint client that lets you perform a secure drive mapping directly to Microsoft.
-It integrates directly with your operating system securely by connecting to the Sharepoint Graph API.
+ExpanDrive is a Sharepoint client that lets users securely map a drive to their Office 365 account.
+It integrates directly with your operating system, providing filesystem-level access to all remote files.
 This means you can browse, upload or edit Sharepoint directly from within Finder, Explorer, or any application on your machine.
-Sharepoint shows up just like a shared drive.
+Simply put – Sharepoint shows up just like a shared drive.

 Version 6.4.5 for macOS and Windows